Advanced git

 destination git@github.com:mst3k/some-repo.git (push)

-Change from SSH to Token Authentication
+Changing from SSH to Token Authentication

-If you cloned an existing repository using SSH, you can easily update your local git to use tokens instead.
+to use tokens instead.
 This is also useful if you have refreshed your PAT and need to update that in your repository.

-git remote set-url origin https://ghp_xxxxxxxxxxxxxxx@github.com/UVADS/git-basics.git
+git remote set-url origin https://github.com/UVADS/git-basics.git

-git remote set-url origin https://$GITHUB_TOKEN@github.com/UVADS/git-basics.git
+git remote set-url origin git@github.com:UVADS/git-basics.git

 Bonus - So You Think You Know Git